markelca/markelca.com/content/posts/2022-09-13-trade-offs-on-monolith-vs-distributed-architectures/index.md

 ### Eventual consistency
 Now, this can be hard; it’s one of the worst drawbacks of the microservices architecture.
 Due to the database sharding, you won’t be able to make ACID transactions.
 This can lead to data consistency problems, and you must synchronize your data to coordinate with other services.

-You can’t access a foreign database in microservices.
+{{< figure src="./img/microservices-foreign-database.png" alt="You can’t access a foreign database in microservices" position="center" caption="You can’t access a foreign database in microservices" caption-class="center" >}}

 To do this, you have to access the foreign database from the microservice API.
 There are two main ways of accomplishing this:

-Rely on a distributed transaction (or 2PC), which is not suitable for high loads due to the latency.
+Rely on a distributed transaction (or 2 Phase Commit), which is not suitable for high loads due to the latency.
 Implement a SAGA pattern[^7], which adds a bunch of complexity to the transaction.[^8]